DanielMartinus/Konfetti/README.md

 ### Party options

 - `Angle` - **Int (default: 0)**: The direction the confetti will shoot.
-Use any integer between `0-360` or use presets like: Angle.TOP, Angle.RIGHT, Angle.BOTTOM, Angle.LEFT
+Use any integer between `0-360` or use presets like: Angle.TOP, Angle.RIGHT, Angle.BOTTOM, Angle.LEFT.
+Angle.RIGHT equates to `0` degrees, and larger values move clockwise from this position.
 - `spread` - **Int (default: 360)**: How wide the confetti will shoot in the direction of Angle.
 Use any integer between `0-360`.
 Use 1 to shoot in a straight line and 360 to form a circle
 - `speed` - **Float (default: 30f)**: The start speed of the confetti at the time of creation.
 - `maxSpeed` - **Float (default: 0f)**: Set to -1 to disable maxSpeed.
 A random speed between `speed` and `maxSpeed` will be chosen.
 Using randomness creates a more natural and realistic look to the confetti when animating.)